HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## Hidden Files
 Listing the names of all files in the working directory and details about them, again using `ls` options.

+## I Love Numbers
+Listing the names of all files in the working directory and details about them, this time with numeric user and group IDs.
+Once again this is done with `ls` options.